scipopt/gcg/doc/resources/devs/howtoadd/own-classifier.md

 The properties you have to set have the following meaning:

 @par DEC_CLASSIFIERNAME: the name of classifier
 This name is used in the interactive shell to address the classifier.
-Names have to be unique: no two detectors may have the same name.
+Names have to be unique: no two classifiers may have the same name.

 @par DEC_DESC: short description of classification This string is printed as description of the classifier in the interactive shell.

 @par DEC_PRIORITY: priority of classifier
-At the begin of the detection process, the classifiers are called in a predefined order, which is given by the priorities of those.
+At the start of the detection process, the classifiers are called in a predefined order, which is given by the priorities of those.
 The classifiers are called in the order of decreasing priority.

-\par DEC_ENABLED: Flag to indicate whether the detector should be enabled by default.
+\par DEC_ENABLED: Flag to indicate whether the classifier should be enabled by default.
 Disabled classifiers are not started.

 @par DEC_ENABLEDORIG: classify on original problem